 FAQ

 Will blocking permanently fix stockinette curl?
 For wool, blocking holds for a while but the curl returns gradually with wear and washing.
-For acrylic, steam blocking can permanently relax the fabric (“killing” it), but changes the feel.
+For acrylic, careful non-contact steam can permanently relax the fabric, but it can also change the feel.
 For cotton, blocking has minimal lasting effect.

 How wide does a garter border need to be?
-For a scarf, 4–6 stitches on each side and 4–6 rows at top and bottom is a reasonable start.
-Wider pieces need proportionally less border.
+For a worsted-weight scarf, 4–6 stitches on each side and 4–6 rows at top and bottom is a reasonable start.
+Thinner yarns need wider borders; bulkier yarns need less.
 If the piece is under 6 inches wide and all stockinette, it may curl despite any border.

 Can I add a border after the piece is finished?
 Yes.
 Pick up stitches along the edges and knit a border onto them.
 Extra work, but it works.
 Crocheting a border onto the edge is another option some knitters find faster.